Home Dog Care How to Treat a Dog Ear Infection Without A Vet: OTC and...

 Common home remedies include apple cider vinegar and coconut oil, which you can apply to the affected ear with cotton swabs.

-Or you could get a vet-approved ear cleaning solution and use that instead.
+Or you could get a vet-approved ear-cleaning solution and use that instead.

 Will Dog Ear Infection Go Away on Its Own?

-It is possible but not likely that the infection will go away.
 Whether the infection affects the middle and inner ear, ear canals, or another part of the ear, you need to consult a vet.

 More importantly, dog owners will not usually notice severe ear disease, like a ruptured eardrum.